maritimeconnectivity/management-portal-clr/README.md

 # management-portal-clr

+Management Portal is a front-end component to manage resources registered in [Maritime Identity Registry](https://github.com/maritimeconnectivity/IdentityRegistry) and [Maritime Service Registry](https://github.com/maritimeconnectivity/ServiceRegistry), the core components of [Maritime Connectivity Platform](https://maritimeconnectivity.net/).

-Management portal powered by Clarity Design
+This version of Management portal is powered by [Clarity Design System](https://clarity.design/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.3.

+# Live demo

+You can experience a live demo from [our public demonstrator environment](https://management.maritimeconnectivity.net).

 # Development
 ## Requirement